ropensci-archive/opendata/README.md

 ### Business

 -   [forbesListR](https://github.com/abresler/forbesListR) (not on CRAN) offers access to a number of business-related datasets provided by Forbes.
+-   [openentreprise](http://pachevalier.github.io/openentreprise) (not on CRAN) an R client for the OpenEntreprise API, an API agregating open data sets on French companies

 ### Chemistry